 - Carrying out blind performance reviews to eliminate unconscious bias from this process.

 - Examining policies related to female-specific challenges such as maternity leave, sick leave for parents with sick children, and childcare arrangements (including onsite daycare centers).
-Then, taking the next leap by also making it possible for male employees to take paternity leave and take days off to care for children.
+Then, taking the next leap by also making it possible for male employees to take paternity leave and days off to care for children.

 In implementing positive steps toward greater gender equality in the workplace, companies can use outside consultants and, increasingly, AI-based technology that analyzes inequalities.

 However, how to implement gender equality in the workplace should begin by listening to existing employees.
-Given a chance, they will have a lot to share about ways to improve job satisfaction and opportunities for women — and make no mistake, setting out on that path is itself already a crucial step.
+Given a chance, they will have a lot to share about ways to improve job satisfaction and opportunities for women — and make no mistake, setting out on that path is already a crucial step.

 Related Resources